-- In step 2 for "White Balance Correction", when you turn the < > dial, the "=" mark on the screen will change to "===" (3 points). - Turning the dial clockwise sets the B/A bracketing, and turning it counterclockwise sets the M/G bracketing. - On the right, "Bracket" indicates the bracketing direction and correction amount - Press <SET > to exit the setting.
+- In step 2 for "White Balance Correction", when you turn the < > dial, the "=" mark on the screen will change to "===" (3 points). - Turning the dial clockwise sets the B/A bracketing, and turning it counterclockwise sets the M/G bracketing. - On the right, "Bracket" indicates the bracketing direction and correction amount. - Pressing the < 1 > button will cancel all the [WB Shift/Bkt.] settings. - Press <SET > to exit the setting.

-- During white balance bracketing, the maximum burst for continuous shooting will be lower. - Since three images are recorded for one shot, it takes longer to record the image to the card.
+- During white balance bracketing, the maximum burst for continuous shooting will be lower - Since three images are recorded for one shot, it takes longer to record the image to the card.